Keats/react-ts-boilerplate/README.md

 [![Dependency Status](https://david-dm.org/Keats/react-boilerplate.svg)](https://david-dm.org/Keats/react-boilerplate)

 TODO:
+- upgrade to redux 1.0 and react-redux 1.0 when out
 - add react component testing
-- upgrade to redux 1.0 and react-redux 1.0 when out
-- play with ImmutableJS
-- remove lodash dependency & look at ramda

-1
 ## Install
 For those of us with python3 as python:

 npm install --python=/usr/bin/python2

+## ImmutableJS
+It doesn't currently play very nice with the way we would use it to have typings.
+If anyone has a good solution to write reducers using immutablejs, let me know.
+We could use it without any typing but then the reducers (and business logic) won't be typed which is a pain.